pu6ki/elsyser/README.md

 # elsyser
-**elsyser** is a students' system for ELSYS, Sofia.
+**elsyser** is a *single page application (SPA), consuming RESTful services from the Django web server.*<br/>
-Upcoming exams, homeworks, news about your class, everything is here!
+This is a students' system for ELSYS, Sofia.
+Upcoming exams, homeworks, news about your class, everything is here!<br/>
 It's main purpose is to be helpful at our school.
 As soon as possible we wish to integrate it in the educational process.

 ## Prerequisites